Lux-AI-Challenge/Lux-Design-S2/specs.md

 # Lux AI Challenge Season 2 Beta Specifications

 For documentation on the API, see [this document](https://github.com/Lux-AI-Challenge/Lux-Design-2022/blob/main/kits/).
-To get started developing a bot, see our [Github](https://github.com/Lux-AI-Challenge/Lux-Design-2022)
+To get started developing a bot, see our [Github](https://github.com/Lux-AI-Challenge/Lux-Design-2022).
+This is currently in Beta, so we are looking for feedback and bug reports, if you find any issues with the code, specifications etc. please ping us on [Discord](https://discord.gg/aWJt3UAcgn) or post a [GitHub Issue](https://github.com/Lux-AI-Challenge/Lux-Design-2022/issues)

 ## Background